textpattern/textpattern.github.io/administration/comments-panel.md

 After entering your search criteria you start searching by clicking the search button.
 As a result you will be given a new list of comments which meet the criteria.

 As a default the search will find matches for all criteria.
-But you can do more refined searches by selecting another area to search in.
-The drop-down-list toggle button provides the following search criteria:
+But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.

-* Search all (default)
-* ID
-* Parent
-* Name
-* Message
-* Email
-* Website
-* IP
-* Visible

 ## List of existing comments